Audit of Capital Acquisition

-These lectures cover the audit capital acquisition, repayment cycle, audit of notes payable, audits of dividends, audit of equity and retained earnings.
+My video lectures about the audit of capital acquisition, repayment cycle, audit of notes payable, audits of dividends, audit of equity and retained earnings are covered in my auditing course and CPA lessons.
+Or browse from menu above.

 There are four important controls over notes payable: